Robbepop/runwell/README.md

 ## Credits

-Credits go to the people behind the [BytecodeAlliance](https://bytecodealliance.org/) for their fantastic work on the WebAssembly specification and work on WebAssembly frameworks, libraries and tooling.
+Credits go to the people behind the [Bytecode Alliance](https://bytecodealliance.org/) for their fantastic work on the WebAssembly specification and work on WebAssembly frameworks, libraries and tooling.
 This project took a lot of inspiration from projects found under their [GitHub Organization](https://github.com/bytecodealliance).